 Detective “Gina” Navarro Calabrese was both beautiful and fearless — and certainly don’t break into her home.
 Santiago’s breakout role was in the dance drama Beat Street, which was released at the time Miami Vice was coming together.

 After leaving Miami, she was nominated for a Daytime Emmy for her villainous role in Guiding Light.
 Then she played Tony Soprano’s neighbor in that hugely successful HBO drama, The Sopranos.
 Today, Saundra is in her mid-60s and was last seen in a 2020 episode of the Starz show, Hightown, and in the 2021 TV movie Sand Dollar Cove.
 She’s been married to jazz musician Roger Squitero since 1999.

 Edward James Olmos – Lieutenant Martin “Marty” Castillo

 Lieutenant Martin “Marty” Castillo replaced the slain Lou Rodriguez as the head of the OCB after Barney Miller’s Gregory Sierra only lasted four episodes.
 Olmos won both a Primetime Emmy Award and a Golden Globe for his Castillo.
 He wasn’t always an actor though, at age 13 having joined the LA Dodgers’ farm system as a catcher, but left baseball at 15 to join a rock and roll band.
 That band, Pacific Ocean, toured in the 1960s.

 Then he started tackling movies, in 1982 co-starring with Harrison Ford in the 1982 epic film, Blade Runner.
 Then Olmos became the first American-born Hispanic to receive an Academy Award nomination for Best Actor for 1988’s Stand and Deliver.
 He was spectacular.
 Then he became a cult icon in the remake of Battlestar Galactica.

 In addition to being a talented actor, Olmos is also an activist for the Hispanic community, advocating for diversifying the roles of Hispanic actors.
 You can see this embodied in all of the roles he has portrayed!
 For example, the patriarch in the film Selena.
-Today, Olmos is 75 years old and was last seen in the first 2 seasons of the Sons of Anarchy spinoff, Mayans M.C. and the 2021 films Walking with Herb and Chasing Wonders.
+Today, Olmos is 76 years old and was last seen in several episodes of the Sons of Anarchy spinoff, Mayans M.C. and the 2021 films Walking with Herb and Chasing Wonders.